 After wandering around Westminster Abbey make your way back across the park on the western side in front of the statue of Abraham Lincoln.
 At the corner of the park, turn left onto Great George Street and make your way along the street which turns into Birdcage Walk.
 As you walk along you can’t help but notice the beautiful buildings lining the street until you find yourself at the corner of St. James’s Park.
 Find the first path that turns right into the park and take that path until you reach the lake.
 From here just enjoy the shade of the trees, the relative quiet for being so close to the streets of London, and a wide array of water fowl, including pelicans!
 There are also some very brave squirrels that will eat out your hand.

-From here it is now time to start making your way back towards St. James’s Tube station by way of the Birdcage Walk.
+From here it is now time to start making your way back towards St. James’s Park Tube station by way of the Birdcage Walk.
 Once on that street walk back along St. James’s Park to Queen Anne’s Gate.
-On the way you’ll pass the Guard’s Museum which is a military museum located in Wellington Barracks, home to the five regiments of Foot Guards.
+On the way, you’ll pass the Guard’s Museum, which is a military museum located in Wellington Barracks, home to the five regiments of Foot Guards.
 The museum is fairly new, only having been open since 1988, but it gives the history of the regiments from the 17th century to present day.
-A recent addition to it in 2014 is the Flanders Field 1914-2014 Memorial Garden that will honour all those who fought and died in the Great War, along with being a symbol of hope and a better future for all.
+A recent addition to it in 2014 is the Flanders Field 1914-2014 Memorial Garden that honours all those who fought and died in the Great War, along with being a symbol of hope and a better future for all.
 Designed by a Belgian architect, Piet Blanckaert, one of the most special things about this garden is that it was created with soil from the Flanders Fields battlefield cemeteries.
-The garden officially opens on November 9th, 2014 but if you are there before then you can see still see parts of it as it nears completion.

 (3:00 p.m. – 4:15) MONUMENT TO THE GREAT FIRE & TOWER OF LONDON

 After you walk around the Tower of London it is time to make your way toward the Tower Hill tube stop.
 Along the way keep an eye out for signs pointing the way to the London Wall.
 This was a defensive wall first built by the Romans around London back in about 200 AD when London was known as Londinium.
-Today all that remains of the wall are a few fragments with one of the largest and most easily accessed piece just outside this tube station with a replica of a statue of Emperor Trajan standing in front of it.
+Today all that remains of the wall are a few fragments with one of the largest and most easily accessed piece just outside this tube station.

 (4:45 p.m. – 9:00 p.m. ) TRAFALGAR SQUARE, PICCADILLY CIRCUS, & LEICESTER SQUARE

-The statue in the middle of the roundabout is that of Charles I was made about 1633 and marks the official center of London, and the point to and from many distances to London are measured.
+The statue in the middle of the roundabout is that of Charles I and was made about 1633.
+It marks the official centre of London and the point to and from many distances to London are measured.
 The statue faces down Whitehall towards Banqueting House where Charles I was executed.
 If you look in this direction you’ll see a great view of Big Ben in the not so far off distance.

 By now you have really seen quite a bit of what London has to offer and you must be just about ready to call it a day.
 If you want to head back to your accommodations for dinner and an early evening the Leicester Square Tube station is very nearby to catch a train.
 If you’d like to stay in the area for dinner and then a little after dinner entertainment please read on a little further.

-Just a 5 minute walk from Leicester Square is Brown’s Bar & Brasserie that is a nice place for dinner at a reasonable price.
-Personally I’d recommend a London tradition and have some fish and chips with mushy peas that is delicious!
+Just a 5-minute walk from Leicester Square is Brown’s Bar & Brasserie that is a nice place for dinner at a reasonable price.
+Personally, I’d recommend a London tradition and have some fish and chips with mushy peas that are delicious!
 To get to the restaurant head northeast on Leicester Square towards Leicester Place and then continue onto Cranbourn Street.
 Turn right onto St. Martin’s Lane and the restaurant is on the right.

 After dinner Covent Garden is an option to end your day in London with the quite entertaining buskers in Covent Garden.
 From the restaurant take a right out the front door and walk along St. Martin’s Lane and then turn left onto New Row.
 Follow that street for about 440 feet to Bedford Street and turn right and then a left onto Henrietta Street and further left on Southhampton Street.
-This should put you in the Covent Garden Market and you’ll see a crowd if a busker is already performing or a crowd growing getting ready for the next act.
+This should put you in the Covent Garden Market and you’ll see a crowd, if a busker is already performing, or a crowd growing getting ready to watch the next act.

-To return to your accommodations from here you’ll have to return to the Leicester Square Tube station as the Covent Garden station is exit only until the summer of 2015.
+To return to your accommodations you can head back to the Leicester Square Tube station or the Covent Garden Tube station.

-I hope you’ve enjoyed see London in One Day, taking in lots of the top sights and attractions.
+I hope you’ve enjoyed London in One Day and taking in lots of the top sights and attractions.
 I would absolutely love to hear from you if you ever take this itinerary with you on a visit to London to get your feedback and comments.